MicrosoftDocs/microsoft-graph-training/tutorials/dotnet-email.md

 ## Send mail

-In this section you will add the ability to send an email message as the authenticated user.
+Now add the ability to send an email message as the authenticated user.

 1. Open **./GraphHelper.cs** and add the following function to the **GraphHelper** class.